Check out some of the helpful drawing tips taught in our course, The Practice of Botanical Drawing!

 Flatten out to see the edges more clearly.
 Think of the shape as a skirt, a ribbon, or a piece of fabric.
 Enlarge the section to see the ruffles more clearly.
 Notice how the petals roll over the top of the corona.

 Magnification is essential.
 Studying plants under magnification opens up a hidden world.
 The closer you look, the more detail and form you can see to draw.
 In addition, structure seen under magnification will help you add a 3-dimensional quality to your drawings.

 Want to learn how to draw a rose?

-Follow Wendy’s step-by-step instructions in this post, or check out the Joy of Botanical Drawing Video Lesson Companion: Draw a Rose.
+Follow Wendy’s step-by-step instructions (for free!) in this post, or check out the Joy of Botanical Drawing Video Lesson Companion: Draw a Rose.

 Want to learn more about flowers and how to create herbarium and study pages?